 King Hassan is certainly a peculiar Assassin amidst the pool of wacky Quick and Arts murderers.
 Packing three Buster cards, two strong steroids, a Buster single target Noble Phantasm and the appearance of a Dark Souls boss, one could call him a Berserker in disguise.
 He is one of the strongest solo Servant in the game thanks to a combination of good damage and fantastic survivability, and can also serve the role of the last man for any challenge quest.
 However, while his deck heavily improves his capacity for destruction, his Star gen and NP gen take a hit, even with his monstrously high NP gain per hit.
 Essentially, it makes King Hassan heavily reliant on teammates and getting the right card chains to build up NP charge.
 Furthermore, his skill set does not provide any relevant form of utility, which is problematic when his class’s damage potential reduces his damage potential..
 Ultimately, King Hassan suffers from being a low-utility dedicated damage dealer in a class not very suited for pure damage.

-Arjuna has a thematically poorly synergized skillset.
-His card layout and stats are all over the place, and his strongest skill, Blessed Hero, is gated by a high cooldown.
-Arjuna does possess good base stats and a decently strong AoE Noble Phantasm, enough to fulfill the role of a farmer well.
+Arjuna has a relatively poorly optimized kit.
+His card layout, short steroid, and generation stats are less than ideal for his damage role, while his strongest skill, Hero of the Endowed, is gated by a high cooldown.
+Arjuna does possess good base stats and a decently strong AoE Noble Phantasm, enough to fulfill the role of a farmer very well.
+His long-lasting debuff Immunity after his second Interlude will make him more useful for some debuff heavy challenging encounters.

 AoE Instant Death is not an amazing niche, but it can be quite useful from time to time, especially for farming.
 Ryougi Shiki’s offense is not top tier, but on the other hand she makes up for it with her extreme bulk, capable of surviving for a long time on the field and continuing to use her Noble Phantasm.